famished-tiger/loxxy/README.md

 ### Current status
 The project is still in inception and the interpreter is being implemented...
-Currently it can execute all allowed __Lox__ expressions and statement except:
+Currently it can execute all allowed __Lox__ expressions and statements except:
-- Functions and closures,
+- Closures,
 - Classes and objects.

 These will be implemented soon.

 ## What's the fuss about Lox?